• Home

 The consolidation was driven by a period Hassabis acknowledged as a wake-up call: 2023, following the explosive release of OpenAI’s ChatGPT.
 To compete in the age of scaling laws, Google needed to pool its talent and, crucially, its computing power.
 “Even someone like Google didn’t have enough compute to have two, you know, frontier projects under one umbrella,” Hassabis explained.

 Hassabis characterizes this period as a rediscovery of Google’s roots, making Page and Brin’s hands-on return all the more fitting.
 The goal was to resurrect the “shipping culture” of 10 to 15 years ago—taking “calculated risks” and moving with speed.
 Hassabis said he believes the company has been rediscovering “the golden era of Google” by taking calculated risks, shipping quickly, and embracing innovation.
-The focus is also on being thoughtful, scientific, and rigorous about what products it ships, whether that’s engineering or scientific.
-“We’ve really got into our groove,” Hassabis said.
-“And I think other people and the external world are starting to feel that”.
+The focus is also on being thoughtful, scientific, and rigorous about what products it ships, whether that’s in engineering or science.
+“We‘ve really got into our groove,” Hassabis said.
+“And I think other people and the external world are starting to feel that.”

 Looking beyond the stock price, Hassabis said he views this corporate renaissance as a stepping stone to a broader scientific one.
 He predicted that what is shaping up to be the second Google golden age will help unlock, in 10 to 15 years, a world of “radical abundance.”
 His vision includes using AI to solve the energy crisis through fusion or solar breakthroughs, revolutionizing human health to the point where “medicine won’t look like it does today,” and eventually using those resources to “travel the stars.”

 For the immediate future, however, the focus remains on the “classic innovator’s dilemma”: disrupting their own core business before a competitor does.
 With the founders back in the trenches and a unified AI division powering the ship, Hassabis said he believes Google is no longer reacting to the future, but building it.
 “If we don’t disrupt ourselves, someone else will,” Hassabis said.
-“You’re better off… doing it on your terms.”
+“You’re better off … doing it on your terms.”

 Watch the full episode on YouTube.
 The interview transcript can be found here.